22471A05B6/22471A05B6/README.md

 **Android Application**

-An Android application developed with Kotlin for capturing, storing, and organizing memorable moments with an organized local image gallery.
+Developed an Android application using Kotlin for **capturing, storing, and organizing memorable moments** with a local image gallery.

 **Tech Stack:** `Kotlin` `Android`